FrancisBanville/ms_interpreting_probabilities/README.md

 feasibility of interactions) as they were mentioned in the main text, even though they are not the focus of this manuscript. {#tbl:prob}

+## Interaction probabilities may be estimated with multiple models

 When using multiple models to estimate local interaction probabilities, rather than selecting a single model that best fits the data, model averaging may enhance our estimations.
 In this approach, the weighting is based on the